alganAWESOME/filter-creation-tool/README.md

 # Quickly create OpenCV filter presets

-This project lets you quickly layer OpenCV filters and save this as a preset.
+This project lets you quickly layer OpenCV filters and save filter presets.
 You can easily change the order of the filters.
 It also lets you configure filters by interacting with the screen.
 For example, you can configure an HSV filter by picking a color from the screen capture.

 # Installation